-3) SVM significance map (P-map): The W-map and RFE methods are both based on w^ , but do not perform any statistical testing.
+3) SVM Significance Map (P-Map): The W-map and RFE methods are both based on w^ , but do not perform any statistical testing.
 The analytic method to estimate the SVM p-map, which we explained in Section II-B, performs a significance test for each feature in the SVM classifier.
 In a previous conference paper, we introduced this p-map as a novel method for feature selection [26].
 This method uses the p-map to select features that are most significant for the final classification.
 The advantage of this method over W-map is that it takes into account the null distribution of w^ .
 This calibrates the weights and can make the ordering of the features more robust.

-4) Recursive feature elimination using the SVM significance map (RFE P-map): This method combines the advantages of the previously described methods, performing both a wrapper approach and statistical testing.
-RFE P-map applies recursive feature elimination to the SVM p-map.
+4) RFE Using the SVM Significance Map (RFE P-Map): This method combines the advantages of the previously described methods, performing both a wrapper approach and statistical testing.
+RFE P-map applies RFE to the SVM p-map.
 To the best of our knowledge, this method has not been proposed before.

-D. Feature selection using t-statistics
+D. Feature Selection Using t-Statistics

 We compared the SVM weight vector feature selection methods with methods that use a more commonly applied relevance measure: t-statistics.
 These methods perform a t-test on the training set for every voxel.
 The resulting t-statistic can then be used in a filter-based approach (T-test).
-In addition, we can compute the t-statistic in a permutation test, similar to P-map.
+In addition, we can compute the t-statistic in a permutation test similar to P-map.
 While the standard t-test makes the assumption that the data has a Gaussian distribution and is independently drawn, the permutation t-test does not make these assumptions.
 Therefore, we apply this randomized t-statistic in addition as a filter (T-map).
-For the permutation testing on the t-statistic, no analytic derivation is available, hence this method is more time-consuming than the other described methods.
-A wrapperbased approach, such as RFE, would have no added value for the t-statistics criteria, since these measures are univariate: the t-statistic is computed for each feature individually and does not give different results over several iterations.
+For the permutation testing on the t-statistic, no analytic derivation is available; hence, this method is more time consuming than the other described methods.
+A wrapper-based approach, such as RFE, would have no added value for the t-statistics criteria, since these measures are univariate: the t-statistic is computed for each feature individually and does not give different results over several iterations.

-E. Feature selection using prior knowledge (ROI)
+E. Feature Selection Using Prior Knowledge (ROI)

 The last feature selection method is region-of-interest (ROI) selection based on prior knowledge.
 In this method, we use the voxel-wise features only from certain ROIs that have been associated with dementia.
-We use the following ROIs (see Fig. 1): 1) Cingulate gyrus (CG), 2) Hippocampus including amygdala (HC), 3) Parahippocampal gyrus (PHG), 4) Fusiform gyrus (FG), 5) Superior parietal gyrus (SPG), 6) Middle/inferior temporal gyrus (MITG), 7) Temporal lobe (TL) including FG and MITG, 8) HC + PHG, and 9) TL + HC + PHG.
+We use the following ROIs (see Fig. 1): 1) Cingulate gyrus (CG), 2) hippocampus (HC) including amygdala, 3) parahippocampal gyrus (PHG), 4) fusiform gyrus (FG), 5) superior parietal gyrus (SPG), 6) middle/inferior temporal gyrus (MITG), 7) temporal lobe (TL) including FG and MITG, 8) HC + PHG, and 9) TL + HC + PHG.
 The choice of these ROIs was based on those previously used for a similar study [9].